 Closed loop systems need a heat exchanger between the refrigerant loop, the water loop, and pumps in both loops.
 Some manufacturers have a separate ground loop fluid pump pack, while some integrate the pumping and valving within the heat pump.
 Expansion tanks and pressure relief valves may be installed on the heated fluid side.
 Closed loop systems have lower efficiencies than direct exchange systems, so they require longer and larger pipe to be placed in the ground, and thus, increasing excavation costs.

-Closed loop tubing can be installed horizontally as a loop field in trenches or vertically as a series of long U-shapes in wells (see below????
-Need to link).
+Closed loop tubing can be installed horizontally as a loop field in trenches or vertically as a series of long U-shapes in wells.
 The size of the loop field depends on the soil type and moisture content, the average ground temperature and the heat loss and or gain characteristics of the building being conditioned.
 A rough approximation of the initial soil temperature is the average daily temperature for the region.

 A vertical closed loop field is composed of pipes that run vertically in the ground.
 A hole is bored in the ground, typically 75-500 feet deep.
 Pipe pairs in the hole are joined with a U-shaped cross connector at the bottom of the hole.
 The borehole is commonly filled with a bentonite grout surrounding the pipe to provide a thermal connection to the surrounding soil or rock to improve the heat transfer.
 Thermally enhanced grouts are available to improve this heat transfer.
 Grout also protects the ground water from contamination, and prevents artesian wells from flooding the property.